cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 **Host disk**

-CFEngine can consume up to 100 MB of the partition mounted where CFEngine is installed (usually /var/cfengine or C:\Program Files\Cfengine).
+On Unix-like systems, CFEngine can consume up to 100 MB of the partition mounted where CFEngine is installed (usually /var/cfengine).
+On Windows systems, CFEngine can consume up to 1GB (usually C:\Program Files\Cfengine).
+The higher disk usage on Windows is due to lack of support for sparse files on this platform, which is utilized by a dependency of CFEngine (lmdb) when available.

 Maximum disk space used by diff reports (contexts, variables, software installed, software patches, lastseen hosts and promise executions) can be set as max_client_history_size variable